opisaac9001/TTS-With-ooba-and-voice/README.md

-# TTS-With-ooba-and-voice
-This is a basic code that uses oobabooga, whisper, and cuqui tts to allow you to talk to an llm and get a responce with a tts.

-This code utilizes XTTSv2 by coqui to turn a responce from oobabooga into speech.
-It also uses openAIs whisper model to take voice, transpose it and feed that to an LLM.
-Is this terrible spegetthi code?
-Yes.
-Does it work supprisingly well?
-Kind of.

-You will need to have Python 3.10 or 3.11 and anaconda/miniconda.

-Step Zero.
-Clone repository.
+Ever wished you could have a heart-to-heart with an LLM (Laid-Back Llama)?
+Look no further!
+This code, though a tad spaghetti-ish, lets you chat with our llama friends using oobabooga, whisper, and cuqui TTS.
+Does it qualify as terrible spaghetti code?
+Absolutely.
+Does it mysteriously work?
+Kinda.

+Setup Steps:

+	1.	🚀 Clone this repo.
-Step one.
-Create a conda enviroment with python 3.10.
+	2.	🐍 Create a conda environment with Python 3.10 (or 3.11, because why not).

-Step two.
-Activate conda enroment and run "pip install -r requirements.txt". and "pip install ffmpeg" (Honestly i dont know how many of those requirements are actually needed and i believe you actually need a couple more.
-The code should yell at you and tell you what to install)
+	3.	🧙‍♂️ Activate conda environment and run pip install -r requirements.txt and pip install ffmpeg.
+Honestly, we’re not entirely sure about all those requirements, but the code will shout at you if something’s missing.

-Step three.
-Install Oobabooga from https://github.com/oobabooga/text-generation-webui and run it with the flags --verbose --api.
-Other flags may be needed for your specific set up.
+	4.	🚀 Install Oobabooga from here.
+Run it with flags --verbose --api.
+Note: Your setup might need additional flags; let the code guide you.

-Step four.
-Download any small model from hugging face.
-The TTS model and whisper model take up about 5-6 gigs of VRAM so use a model that wont cause and OOM error when everything is loaded to gether.
+	5.	🤖 Download a petite model from Hugging Face.
+Our TTS model and whisper model hog around 5-6 gigs of VRAM, so pick wisely to avoid OOM errors.

-Step Five.
-Download TTS model from [https://huggingface.co/coqui/XTTS-v2/blob/v2.0.2/model.pth](https://huggingface.co/coqui/XTTS-v2/tree/v2.0.2). place the whole repository in teh folder Model_and_config_here.
+	6.	📥 Download the TTS model from here.
+Drop the entire repository into the “Model_and_config_here” folder.

-Step six.
-Get a clip between 3-6 seconds long, (or longer it doesnt matter) and place it in voices.
+	7.	🗣️ Grab a 3-6 second (or longer) audio clip and toss it into the “voices” folder.

-Step seven.
-Open the the aispeech.py file and path the three needed files.
-Line 15, 17, and line 22 need to be edited.
+	8.	🖋️ Open aispeech.py and point it to the three crucial files (Line 15, 17, and 22 are your editing zones).

-Step eight. in the terminal with your conda env active run "python run.py"

-Step nine.
-Pray that you get no errors.

-Optional step ten. curse me forever because of my crappy code and the errors you are recieving.
+	9.	🚀 With your conda environment active, run python run.py in the terminal.
+	10.	🙏 Cross your fingers for no errors.
+	11.	🤷‍♂️ Optional: Forever curse the developer (that’s me!) and the errors haunting you.

-Step elevin.
-Press 1 or 2 depending on if you want to use Voice or text to interface in the terminal and enjoy.
+	12. 1️⃣ or 2️⃣?
+Choose voice or text interaction in the terminal and enjoy!

-There are most likely many steps im missing or things im missing.
-This has taken me way to long to get working and i have forgotten all the things ive done to get it working.
-If you have a fix just submit it.
-I still need to do some stuff to it like get it to have discord integration and an API.
-But because my code knowledge is limited to ChatGPT 3.5 it takes a while.

-Thanks for checking this out.
-Have fun.....
-If you can get it to work.

-This works on windows and linux.
-Maybe on mac but i doubt it.
+This masterpiece (or mess, depending on your perspective) works on Windows and Linux.
+Maybe on a Mac, but let’s not get our hopes up.

+Thanks for diving into this llama-filled adventure.
+Good luck making it work.
+If you find fixes, just toss them in.
+Still on the to-do list: Discord integration and an API.
+Bear with my limited coding knowledge; it’s a work in progress.

+PS.
+Yes I know that normal Oobabooga can do this in the UI a millions times better, buuuuut i wanted to tbw able to use this in other projects like a discord bot or some API or just other things.
+So I took way to much time making this.
+Have fun.